jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 ### Sample Static Configuration

-Because you can not configure dependent devices you will just need one snippet, based on the one your device is using.
+Because you can not configure dependent devices you will just need one snippet.
 Notice the *Driver "wacom"* line is not needed or included and that the *Identifier* has *options* added to it.
 That allows you to determine at a glance that your match lines worked and your Options are being applied in Xorg.0.log (in /var/log).
 Identify each input tool's "device name" in [xinput list](xinput "wikilink").
 This will let you determine what keyword(s) will be useful for a match.
 You could use one or more keywords from the *Sample of MatchProduct keywords* list above.

 Bamboo Pen & Touch tablets and USB tablet PCs appear to be the exception because they can have two snippets, but that is an illusion.
 The